-- Age incidence is much higher in those aged over 65 years - Underlying disease those with cancer, chronic disease, underlying gastrointestinal conditions - Antibiotic therapy those who are receiving or who have recently received antibiotic treatment (within 3 months), especially broad spectrum antibiotics such as cephalosporins, e.g. cefuroxime, quinolones, such as, ciprofloxacin, co-amoxiclav or clindamycin.
-C. difficile has been associated with oral, intramuscular and intravenous routes of antibiotic administration - Recent hospital stay those who are frequently in hospital or who have had a lengthy stay in hospital - Bowel surgery those who have had bowel surgery - Other medication those receiving anti-ulcer medications, including antacids and PPIs (proton pump inhibitors), e.g. omeprazole, which are used for treating reflux (heartburn and indigestion) - Nasogastric tubes those undergoing treatments requiring nasogastric tubes - Colonisation with C. difficile they are at greater risk of developing CDI
+- Age occurs more in those aged over 65 years - Underlying disease or weakened immune system e.g. those with cancer, chronic disease, gastrointestinal (stomach, small and large bowel) conditions - Antibiotic therapy those who are receiving or who have recently received antibiotic treatment (within 3 months).
+Having more than one type of antibiotic increases the risk - Recent hospital stay those who are frequently in hospital or who have had a lengthy stay in hospital - Bowel surgery those who have had bowel surgery - Other medication those taking laxatives or anti-ulcer medications, including antacids and proton pump inhibitors (PPIs), e.g. omeprazole, which are used for treating reflux (heartburn and indigestion) - Nasogastric tubes those undergoing treatments or feeding requiring nasogastric tubes - Previous history of C. difficile colonisation or infection they are at greater risk of developing C. difficile infection (CDI)

-Staff are not usually at risk of acquiring C. difficile from a resident with C. difficile.
+Staff are not usually at risk of acquiring C. difficile from a resident.